Director General (acting)

 Sensing the enormous potential of biologics to treat cancer and chronic diseases, he applied his knowledge of viral vectors to biologics production.
 He has dedicated 30 years to developing bioprocesses needed to produce these revolutionary, targeted medicines, first as a research associate and progressing to roles such as group leader, R&D director, and leader of the Biologics and Biomanufacturing program.

-In December 2015, Dr. Bernard Massie was appointed General Manager (acting) of Human Health Therapeutics at NRC.
+In December 2015, Dr. Bernard Massie was appointed Director General (acting) of the Human Health Therapeutics Research Centre at the NRC.
 Dr. Massie earned his B.Sc. and M.Sc. in biology from Université de Montréal, where he also completed his Ph.D. in microbiology.
 He has published over 138 peer-reviewed papers and has 12 issued patents.

 Report a problem or mistake on this page